mosesmbadi/easymed/README.md

 ```

 Visit localhost `127.0.0.1:3000/dashboard`
+For you to borwse through frontend pages, you will need to set up permissions.
+So, let's go back to backend and add permission and groups.

 # 2. Adding Permissions
+The steps below are performed inside the django admin interface.
 You need to create groups and associate permissions. make sure groups follow this order `SYS_ADMIN`, `PATIENT` group then the rest ie `DOCTOR`,`PHARMACIST`, `RECEPTIONIST`, `LAB_TECH` , `NURSE`
 Then create permissions below and link to the `GROUPS`.
 N/B: Frontend will not work without permissions and Groups set up.